spurll/spellbook/examples/research.md

 * terror of elephant
 * ¾ grain tongue of salamander
-* 7 drams prisine heart of echidna
+* 7 drams pristine heart of echidna
 * ¾ pound scored stem of oak
 * hot moongleam
 * 1 tumbler phlegm of shrew